ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 - Separating translations into logical namespaces improves maintainability and organization
 - Translations should be tested with actual UI rendering to catch any display or formatting issues
 - Translation file structure should mirror component organization for easier maintenance
+- **UI Component Simplification**: Opted for simpler standard HTML/Material UI components over more complex components when facing dependency or compatibility issues, as seen with the Date picker implementation.
+This approach reduces risk while maintaining core functionality.
+- **API Integration Strategy**: Initially focused on getting UI components working with mock data.
+Now transitioning to integrating with real API endpoints as authentication and security issues have been resolved, ensuring proper data flow between frontend and backend.
+- **`Showtime.startTime` vs. `Schedule.date`/`timeStart`**: Learned that `Showtime` entity does not directly store the start time as a single field.
+The actual start time is a combination of `Schedule.date` (LocalDate) and `Schedule.timeStart` (LocalTime).
+Queries needing to compare with the current time must use these two fields and pass `LocalDate.now()` and `LocalTime.now()` as parameters.
+This was crucial for fixing the `canUserReviewMovie` logic.

 ## Areas for Improvement
 - Add more chart customization options